-Process STEPS TO TAKE Ensure you have a contingency planning process in place for local outbreaks Create the 'blended' plan and train staff to ensure limited disruption to learning in case of a lockdown 7.9.20 Remote education STEPS TO TAKE Develop a contingency plan for remote education provision - have systems in place to move immediately to providing remote education where a run lessons on Teams DW 21.9.20 class, group or small number of pupils need to self- Agree system with teachers for remote DW 16.7.20 isolate, or where there is a local lockdown education for whole school - through use of packs or sways via the school website.
-Put in place a curriculum that allows access to high quality online and offline resources that is linked to the school or trust's curriculum expectations If necessary, select the online tools that will be consistently used across the school or group of schools in order to allow interaction, assessment and feedback, and make sure staff are trained in their use and provide printed resources for pupils who do not have suitable online access If necessary, apply for government-funded support to access one of two free-to-use digital education platforms: G Suite for Education or Office 365 Education
+Process STEPS TO TAKE Ensure you have a contingency planning process in place for local outbreaks Create the 'blended' plan and train staff to ensure limited disruption to learning in case of a lockdown 7.9.20 Develop a contingency plan for remote education provision - have systems in place to move immediately to providing remote education where a class, group or small number of pupils need to self-isolate, or where there is a local lockdown Ensure all staff access to training to be able to run lessons on Teams DW 21.9.20 16.7.20 isolate, of where there is a local lockdown Update system for remote learning through use of see-saw platform, provide staff training on this and set up individual teacher accounts and individual pupil accounts linked to each teacher.
+DW 2.111.20 Remote education STEPS TO TAKE Put in place a curriculum that allows access to high quality online and offline resources that is linked to the school or trust's curriculum expectations Create information booklet for parents and individual log in details for all pupils.
+Create video guide for website of how to navigate the see-saw platform.
+DW 6.11.20

+If necessary, select the online tools that will be consistently used across the school or group of schools in order to allow interaction, assessment and feedback, and make sure staff are trained in their use and provide printed resources for pupils The december of the contribution of the contribut who do not have suitable online access If necessary, apply for government-funded support to access one of two free-to-use digital education platforms: G Suite for Education or Office 365 Education